|Course Length:||1 Year Full-Time, 18 Months Part-Time|

 Nursing and Midwifery Council registration is recognised the world over and following registration you can pursue a career in a variety of settings, including the NHS, private, voluntary and independent sectors.
 Career opportunities also include clinical practice, research, leadership, management and education.
 There are significant opportunities for further professional development and specialism, including the opportunity to progress to a Masters degree through the completion of a 60-credit dissertation.

-Tuition fees for full-time study on this postgraduate diploma are £9,250 for UK and EU students enrolling on the programme in academic year 2020/21.
+Tuition fees for full-time study on this Postgraduate Diploma are £9,250 for UK students enrolling on the programme in academic year 2022/23.

-Tuition fees for part-time study on this postgraduate diploma are £4,625 per annum for UK and EU students enrolling on the programme in academic year 2020/21.
+Tuition fees for part-time study on this Postgraduate Diploma are £4,625 a year for UK students enrolling on the programme in academic year 2022/23.